 Yes, you read that right.

-Keywords are pretty important for Voice Commerce Optimization (VCO) on Amazon in 2020.
+Keywords are pretty important for Voice Commerce Optimisation (VCO) on Amazon in 2024.

 While you can only select up to five keywords, the character limit is less restrictive.